 Count and percent of students scoring high (4+) on end-of-grade reading and math by census tract and demographic.

-Count and percent of students scoring high (4+) on end-of-grade reading and math by census tract and more demographics.
+Count and percent of students scoring high (4+) on end-of-grade reading and math by county and more demographics.

 Community resilience is the capacity of individuals and households within a community to absorb the external stresses of a disaster.
 The Community Resilience Estimates (CRE) are produced using information on individuals and households from the American Community Survey (ACS) and the Census Bureau’s Population Estimates Program (PEP)